Emergence of wandering stable components: Introduction: State of the art and main results

 The problem of the existence of a wandering Fatou component for polynomial automorphisms of $\C^2$ increased its interest with the recent conjecture of Bedford \cite{bedfordquestion} stating the existence of wandering Fatou components for polynomial automorphisms of $\C^2$ and the spectacular development \cite{LP14} giving a complete classification of the periodic Fatou components for some polynomial automorphisms\footnote{called moderately dissipative, but in a different meaning as we will use.}, see also \cite{We03}.

-The (first) main result of the present work is an answer to the original problem raised by Bedford and Smillie \cite{BS2}.
-We recall that a subset is locally dense if its closure has nonempty interior. \begin{theo} For any sufficiently small real number $b\neq 0$, there exists a locally dense set of parameters $p=(p_i)_{0\le i\le 4}\in \R^5$ for which the following polynomial automorphism displays a wandering Fatou component $\cal C$ in $\C^2$:
+The (first) main result of the present work is an answer to the original problem raised by Bedford and Smillie \cite{BS2}: \begin{theo} For any sufficiently small real number $b\neq 0$, there exists {a nonempty open subset $\cal P_b\subset \R^5$ such that for a dense subset of parameter $p=(p_i)_{0\le i\le 4}\in \cal P_b$,} the following polynomial automorphism displays a wandering Fatou component $\cal C$ in $\C^2$: